isaackehle/ansible-ssl-certs/README.md

 # Input and Variables

 ```
+force                   set to true to force any of the previous actions
+client_config           set to true to ensure the proper SSL settings for generating a client certificate
-generate_csr            set to true to generate a new CSR
+generate_csr            set to true to generate a new CSR on a remote machine
 pull_csr                set to true to copy CSR local
-do_client_config        set to true to ensure the proper SSL settings for generating a client certificate
 generate_ssc            set to true to create a Self Signed Certificate
-generate_dh_param       set to true to generate a dhparam file
+dh_param                set to true to generate a dhparam file
-force                   set to true to force any of the previous actions
+is_local                set tp true when local, not remote

 sc_local_path           Local path for cert CSR/signed cert storage